Why It’s Important to Report Life Changes to UsReading Time: 2 Minutes

 - Free SSA Mobile Wage Reporting app for smartphones.

 - my Social Security Online Wage Reporting Tool.
-A personal my Social Security account is the easiest way to report changes.
+A personal my Social Security account is an easy way to report changes.
+You can also access your Benefit Verification letter, which serves as proof that you’re receiving SSI.
 If you don’t have a personal my Social Security account, create one today.

 Be sure to sign up for monthly SSI wage reporting emails or text reminders.
 If you prefer, you may also report changes by: